 The Psi Chi Journal of Psychological Research educates, supports, and promotes professional development, and disseminates psychological science.
 Psi Chi is the International Honor Society in Psychology.

 PURSUE – Prairie View A & M University

 As a scholarly journal, “PURSUE” seeks to provide undergraduates an avenue to publish their original research articles.
 The original research articles included in this journal are peer-reviewed and selected by the journal’s Editorial Board.
-The journal is housed at Prairie View A&M University, an Historically Black University, and is available to all young scientists conducting research.
+The journal is housed at Prairie View A&M University, a Historically Black University, and is available to all young scientists conducting research.
 This journal also serves as a means for faculty to extend knowledge beyond the classroom and encourage other students to conduct quality research.
-All undergraduate research is produced in conjunction with a faculty mentor and is peer reviewed.
+All undergraduate research is produced in conjunction with a faculty mentor and is peer-reviewed.
 The journal is open to all undergraduates.

 Pursuit: The Journal of Undergraduate Research – University of Tennessee at Knoxville